Tykhyy's Conjecture on finite mapping class group orbits: Introduction

-Tykhyy conjectured that if the sphere $\Sigma$ has 7 punctures or more, then the conjugacy class of a Zariski dense representation $\rho\colon\pi_1\Sigma\to\SL_2\C$ has a finite mapping class group orbit only when $\rho$ maps all but at most 6 peripheral loops of $\Sigma$ to plus or minus the identity matrix~\cite[Section~11]{tykhyy}.
-The complete statement of the conjecture actually enumerates all the possible finite mapping class group orbits, including spheres with an arbitrary number of punctures and non-Zariski dense representations (Conjecture~\ref{conj:tykhyy}).
-Some particular cases of the conjecture have been established already.
-Cousin--Moussard covered the case of representations with image in the group of upper triangular matrices~\cite[Theorem~2.3.4]{cousin-moussard}.
-Diarra proved that there cannot be any finite orbit of pullback type if $\Sigma$ has 7 punctures or more~\cite[Théorème~5.1]{diarra-pull-back}.
-More recently, Lam--Landesman--Litt proved Tykhyy's Conjecture for Zariski dense representations, under the assumption that at least one peripheral loop of $\Sigma$ is sent to an element of $\SL_2\C$ with infinite order~\cite[Corollary~1.1.8]{lll}.
-In a recent survey paper, Litt asked whether the classification can be completed when one drops the infinite order assumption~\cite[Question~2.4.1]{litt}.
-We bring a positive answer to Litt's question (Corollary~\ref{cor:litt-version}) and complete the proof of Tykhyy's Conjecture.
+Tykhyy conjectured that if the sphere $\Sigma$ has 7 punctures or more, then the conjugacy class of a Zariski dense representation $\rho\colon\pi_1\Sigma\to\SL_2\C$ has a finite mapping class group orbit only when $\rho$ maps all but at most 6 peripheral loops of $\Sigma$ to plus or minus the identity matrix~\cite[Section~11]{tykhyy}. \cm{The full statement of Tykhyy's Conjecture, which we state as Conjecture~\ref{conj:tykhyy}, actually enumerates all possible kinds of finite mapping class group orbits for spheres with an arbitrary number of punctures.
+While the conjecture contains a detailed list of all finite orbits for Zariski dense representations, it doesn't provide explicit lists in the upper triangular and finite image cases.
+We'll discuss these two cases in Sections~\ref{sec:non-zariski-dense-orbits} and~\ref{sec:finite-image} (see also Remark~\ref{rem:complete-list-of-orbits}).
+Our main result is the completion of the proof of Tykhyy's Conjecture as stated in Conjecture~\ref{conj:tykhyy}.}